 Abraham is the founder of the Jewish nation, the patriarch who settled in the land of Israel.
 Yet as the first ethical monotheist, he is father to Christians and Muslims as well.

-According to Genesis (Bereishit), the first book of the Hebrew Bible, Abraham (Avraham in Hebrew) was born Abram in Ur Kasdim in the Chaldees (Mesopotamia) in the early 2nd millenium BCE.
+According to Genesis (Bereishit), the first book of the Hebrew Bible, Abraham (called Avraham in Hebrew) was born as Abram (Avram) in Ur Kasdim in the Chaldees (Mesopotamia) in the early 2nd millenium BCE.

 Archaeologists now guess that Ur may have been Tel al-Muqayyar, 200 miles southeast of Baghdad.
 Others suggest that Kasdim stands for Kaldu, a town mentioned in an ancient Assyrian (cuneiform) text excavated at Mari on the River Euphrates.